-We currently intend to retain all available funds and any future earnings to fund the development and growth of our business and therefore we do not anticipate paying any cash dividends in the foreseeable future.
-Any future determination to pay dividends will be at the discretion of our board of directors, subject to compliance with covenants in future agreements governing our indebtedness, and will depend upon our results of operations, financial condition, capital requirements and other factors that our board of directors deems relevant.
-In addition, in certain circumstances, our revolving credit facility restricts our ability to pay dividends.
+The Company currently intends to retain all available funds and any future earnings to fund the development and growth of the business and therefore Potbelly does not anticipate paying any cash dividends in the foreseeable future.
+Any future determination to pay dividends will be at the discretion of the Potbelly board of directors, subject to compliance with covenants in future agreements governing our indebtedness, and will depend upon Company results of operations, financial condition, capital requirements and other factors that the board of directors deems relevant.
+In addition, in certain circumstances, the revolving credit facility restricts Potbelly's ability to pay dividends.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Credit Facility" in Item 7.